dojo/docs/dojox/calendar.rst

 Properties with an (*) are computed by the calendar widget.

+by default, this is view is using vertical renderers to show all day and events longer than one day.

+If a day is containing one or several hidden items (i.e. short events by default), a decoration is displayed on the grid cell.

+.. image :: calendar/monthColumnViewHidden.png

 See Advanced configuration for more advanced properties like layout properties and renderers.